Bordered Heegaard Floer homology: Invariance and pairing: Computations for 3 -manifolds with torus boundary

 Of course, only the summands corresponding to $i=0$ contribute to tensor products with $\CFDa$ or $\CFAa$ as in Theorem~\ref{thm:bimodule-pairing}.
 The other summands do arise naturally if one studies self-gluing of Heegaard diagrams, which in turn relates to the Floer homology of open books. \end{remark}

-\subsection{Computations for $3$-manifolds with torus boundary}
+\section{Computations for \textalt{$3$}{3}-manifolds with torus boundary}

-Here we will state the relevant bimodules for three-manifolds with torus boundary.
-We will then deduce a version of Theorem~\ref{thm:HFKtoHFD} for arbitrary integral framings of knots, Theorem~\ref{thm:HFKtoHFDframed}.
-(In fact, the data from this section can be used to calculate the result for arbitrary framings; but that will be left to the interested reader.)
+In this section we state the relevant bimodules for three-manifolds with torus boundary.
+These are used in Section~\ref{sec:hfk-to-CFD-general} to deduce a version of Theorem~\ref{thm:HFKtoHFD} for arbitrary integral framings of knots, Theorem~\ref{thm:HFKtoHFDframed}.
+(In fact, the data from this section can be used to calculate the result for arbitrary rational framings; but that will be left to the interested reader.)
 The computations of the bimodules are given in~\cite{LOT2}.

-There is a unique pointed matched circle representing the surface of genus one, so much of the notation for the torus algebra can be simplified.
-Moreover, it is only the summand in $i=0$ which is relevant to the case of bordered manifolds with connected boundary.
-We refer to this summand of the algebra simply as $\Alg$, and label its generators as in Section~\ref{sec:TorusBoundary}.
+There is a unique pointed matched circle representing the surface of genus one.
+Let $\Alg=\Alg(\PMC,0)$ denote the $i=0$ summand of the corresponding algebra.
+Label the generators of $\Alg$ as in Chapter~\ref{chap:TorusBoundary}.